Leave your message to get our quick response

 Exam Name TOGAF Enterprise Architecture Part 2 (Practitioner)

-Number of Questions 8 (Scenario-Based Complex Multiple Choice)
+Number of Questions 8 Scenario-Based Complex Multiple-Choice Questions

 Passing Score 60% (24 out of 40 points)

-Prerequisites TOGAF Enterprise Architecture Foundation or pass of Part 1 exam
+Prerequisites TOGAF Enterprise Architecture Foundation Certification or successful completion of Part 1

-Open Book Yes (Electronic copy of TOGAF Body of Knowledge provided)
+Open Book Yes (Electronic TOGAF Body of Knowledge provided during the exam)

-Exam Administration Authority The Open Group via Pearson VUE
+Exam Provider The Open Group via Pearson VUE

 Exam Code OGEA-103

-Exam Name TOGAF Enterprise Architecture Combined Part 1 and Part 2
+Exam Name TOGAF Enterprise Architecture Combined Part 1 & Part 2

 Key Features of Edoxi's Online TOGAF 10 Training